irwine-young/pandas-challenge/README.md

 # pandas-challenge
-Using Pandas and Jupyter Notebook to draw two observable trends based on the data
+Using Pandas and Jupyter Notebook to draw two observable trends based on the PyCitySchool data